AlfrescoLabs/chef-alfresco/README.md

   }
 }
 ```

-If you ship `alfresco-global.properties` within your war (or via other artifacts), you can disable this feature
+You can disable this feature (i.e. if you ship `alfresco-global.properties` within your war) by defining the following attribute:
 ```
 "alfresco": {
   "generate.global.properties": false